sandialabs/seat-qgis-plugin/docs/src/modules/shear_stress.rst

   - Probability/Boundary Condition file: Used to weight different run scenarios.

 Output
-""""""
+^^^^^^^

+GeoTIFF raster files
+""""""""""""""""""""""
-- GeoTIFF raster files: Visualize shear stress with and without devices, shear stress changes, and mobility classifications.
+Visualize shear stress with and without devices, shear stress changes, and mobility classifications.
-- Output is saved in the **Shear Stress** subdirectory.

-  - Output layers are interpolated onto structured grids.
+Output is saved in the **Shear Stress** subdirectory.
+The output layers are interpolated onto structured grids.

   - **shear_stress_with_devices.tif**: The probability weighted shear stress with devides.
   - **shear_stress_without_devices.tif**: The probability weighted shear stress without devices.
   - **shear_stress_difference.tif** : The probability weight difference between shear stress with devices and baseline models results.